Mf-ff99/moodify-client/README.md

 Client Live Deployment: https://vercel.com/mf-ff99/moodify

 Moodify allows registered users to log in to their account and create an in-depth database of their moods over time.

+A Landing Page greets the user, as displayed below.

 A comprehensive chart is provided to map out your mood over time.
 A recent addition to the application is the ability to log the user's hours slept and track their sleep in tandem with their mood.